 Every Saturday night from 6pm, triple j presents its House Party show, one of the most popular alternative dance radio shows in the country.
 Spinning the newest sounds for House Party is fabulous DJ, Nina Las Vegas.
-The Js have just released a great new compilation album, mixed by Nina that sees her segueing the brilliant likes of M.I.A., Knife Party, Hot Chip, Diplo, The Presets and Hilltop Hoods all onto a value double-disc set.
+The Js have just released the second in the House Party compilation series, again this one mixed by Ms Nina and seeing her segue the brilliant likes of Empire Of The Sun, The Bloody Beetroots, Tame Impala, The Presets and more all onto a value double-disc set.
 Antonino Tati gets some mixing tips from one of Australia’s coolest mix mistresses.

 I trust the music is beat-mixed by you?
 If so, what medium did you use: vinyl, CDJ or MP3?

 Yep, I mixed it!
 For this kind of production I use a program called Ableton, which is how I mix my weekly radio show.
 When I DJ, I switch between Serato (which is an MP3 format) and USBs, however I always carry CDs as a third backup!

 Which format do you prefer to use when you’re DJ-ing ‘live’?

 If I was the most organised person in the world, I’d carry everything on a USB / flash drive.
 I still really enjoy Serato with CDJs, as I love how the program can enhance your performance.
 I’m a tech nut, so I love getting all nerdy with Serato.

 There are some great remixes being done by bedroom boffins and posted online.
 Is editing software like Adobe’s Audition a good start for a budding DJ / remixer / producer?
 What are its pros and cons?